ConorHoey22/TestAutomationGuide/README.md

 declare WebdriverManager and setup the driver with new chromeconfig

-And declare the WebDriver with chromeDriver and put it at Class level to allow us to use it through the file
+And declare the Selenium WebDriver Object with chromeDriver and put it at Class level to allow us to use it through the file